otto-r/WinWishApp/README.md

 Wish list application for testing/proof of concept.
 Users may create wish lists which contain items.
 These lists can be shared among users.

+Server is a Raspberry Pi with MySQL and PHP.

 Built to test and construct the architecture of the database.

 Future concerns: